-Law Enforcement and Society (LEAS): Lessons of the Holocaust addresses the current and evolving needs of law enforcement and the most critical issues for 21st century policing.
+Law Enforcement and Society (LEAS): Lessons of the Holocaust is a partnership program between ADL and the United States Holocaust Memorial Museum.
+The program addresses the current and evolving needs of law enforcement and the most critical issues for 21st century policing.
 As a leading anti-hate and civil rights organization and one of law enforcement’s most trusted partners, ADL has a singular ability to help law enforcement meet these challenges.

 In examination of law enforcement’s role in propagating atrocities in Nazi Germany during the 1930s and 1940s, participants look at what can happen when law enforcement personnel do not uphold democratic principles.